-Our online application for admission is located at https://apphgradapps.rice.edu/.
-The deadline to apply to our Ph.D. program is January 31st for Fall admission.
+Our online application for admission is located at https://gradapply.rice.edu.
+The deadline to apply to our Ph.D. program is January 15th at 11:59p.m.
+Eastern Time for Fall admission.
 The application process is opened beginning September 1st.
 No late applications will be considered.

 The application fee is $85, payable by credit card.
 Applicants with financial needs may be eligible for application fee waivers; please see the list below.